GSGaming-py/GSGaming-py/README.md

 - 👀 I’m interested in Gaming, Python and everything inbetween
 - 🌱 I’m currently learning Python, C++, lua, SQL
 - 💞️ I’m looking to collaborate on erverythin where i can Help ;D
-- 📫 How to reach me just write me Discord DM and Done!
+- 📫 How to reach me just write me a Discord DM and Done!
 Tobi_xD#3622

 <!---
 GSGaming-py/GSGaming-py is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.